mttk/mttk.github.io/_pages/about.md

 **June 2024.**
 - New preprint: [REVS: Unlearning Sensitive Information in Language Models via Rank Editing in the Vocabulary Space](https://technion-cs-nlp.github.io/REVS/)

-**April 2024.**
-- [Croatian] I gave a brief interview on Large Language Models on the Croatian radio show "Prozor u Digitalno".
-You can check out the recording for the 30th of April [[here]](https://radio.hrt.hr/slusaonica/prozor-u-digitalno)

 **March 2024.**
 - I held a talk at the [CroAI](https://www.croai.org/) meetup, covering some recent works!
 Check out the [[slides]](https://docs.google.com/presentation/d/1RiIsuTzfxt7v8m2cVSsvXudKW-nPOE1Ss7gTIKYODF0/edit?usp=sharing)